iicoats/Devtools-debugging/README.md

     console.log('Five is not equal to 5');
 }

+/ Error 18: I deleted a semi-colon on closing curly bracket

 // Error 19: there is no function or anything to find the value of x.
 I dont feel comfortable doing it console.log(x);
 x = 5;

+// Error 2: removed . from "actionButton", eventHandler is not defined